Migrating from ngx-formly to ng-forge

 ],

-}For genuinely complex expressions, ng-forge has an opt-in javascript condition (a string evaluated against formValue) — see Conditional logic.
+}For genuinely complex expressions, ng-forge has an opt-in javascript condition (a string evaluated against formValue); see Conditional logic.

 Hidden field values work differently.
-Formly defaults to actively resetting a field's value when it becomes hidden (via resetOnHide). ng-forge keeps the value live; the optional excludeValueIfHidden form option filters it out at submission time.
+Formly defaults to actively resetting a field's value when it becomes hidden (via resetOnHide). ng-forge keeps the value in form state but excludes it from the submitted output by default (excludeValueIfHidden defaults to true; override it per field, per form, or globally).
 If your code relied on the formly reset, port it as an explicit derivation that clears the value when the hide condition is true.
 See Hidden fields and the common pitfalls.

 Cross-field validation